parasol-framework/parasol/readme.md

 The build process will create a `release` folder for your platform and this will contain all of the necessary binaries and configuration files for a standard release of the Parasol Framework.
 Do not use the release folder for running your Parasol build.
 Doing so will result in changes to some release files, leading to a polluted build.
 Refer to section 3 for information on how to run your build from an installation folder.

+If the compile fails for the most recent build that you have checked out from our repository, search the commit log and revert to the first build marked 'vXXXX.Y'.
+These have been user validated and are much more likely to build without issues.

 ### 2.1 Quick Build

 When working on modules in the core distribution, it is preferential to re-build that module only and not build a release from scratch.
 To do this, `cd` to the module folder and enter `make`.
 The resulting library or executable will be targeted to the release folder with no further action required on your part.